temporalio/sdk-python/README.md

 [Temporal](https://temporal.io/) is a distributed, scalable, durable, and highly available orchestration engine used to execute asynchronous long-running business logic in a scalable and resilient way.

-"Temporal Python SDK" is the framework for authoring workflows and activities using the Python programming language.
+_Temporal Python SDK_ is the framework for authoring workflows and activities using the Python programming language.

 In addition to this documentation, see the [samples](https://github.com/temporalio/samples-python) repository for code examples.